lizc2003/twemproxy/README.md

 # twemproxy (nutcracker) [![Build Status](https://secure.travis-ci.org/twitter/twemproxy.png)](http://travis-ci.org/twitter/twemproxy)

-**meitu twemproxy** is a multi-process, fast and lightweight proxy for [memcached](http://www.memcached.org/) and [redis](http://redis.io/) protocol.
-It was built primarily to reduce the number of connections to the caching servers on the backend.
-This, together with protocol pipelining and sharding enables you to horizontally scale your distributed caching architecture.
+**pika twemproxy** fork from meitu twemproxy, is a multi-process, fast and lightweight proxy for [memcached](http://www.memcached.org/) and [redis](http://redis.io/) protocol.
+For pika, The way that one client connection corresponds to one backend connection is the most efficient.
+Pika cluster can be built by it.

 ## Build